instituteforgov/parliament_data/docs/technical_documentation.md

 Where someone was an **MP** and became a **peer**, separate records for each.

+Some, generally historic, periods in parliament don't have associated party history details e.g. Jeffrey Archer's time in the Commons in the 1960s/1970s: https://members-api.parliament.uk/api/Members/History/?ids=1612.

 ### House membership history
 For **MPs**, one record per parliament (including those before May 2015 - note the contrast here with party history), where: